Further Developments on Stochastic Dominance for Convex Combinations of Infinite-Mean Random Variables: Properties of distribution classes

 It is known $F\in\mathcal{G}$.
 However, $X_1 + X_2 \notin \cal G$.
 To prove it, denote $Z = X_1 + X_2 \sim G$.
 Then

 and

 Choosing $x = 0.02$ and $y = 0.18$, we have $\Lambda_G(x+y)=\Lambda_G(0.2) \approx 0.444488 > \Lambda_G(x)+ \Lambda_G(y) \approx 0.443596$.
 Thus, $G\notin\mathcal{G}$. } \end{example}

 It is a common consensus that applying an increasing, convex and nonconstant transformation to a random variable $X$ results in a new random variable $Y$ with a heavier right tail than $X$.
-The following result demonstrates that the distribution properties of $\mathcal{H}$, $\mathcal{V}$, $\mathcal{H}^\ast$ and $\mathcal{G}$ are closed under an increasing, convex and nonconstant transform anchoring at zero.
+The following properties demonstrate that $\mathcal{H}$, $\mathcal{V}$, $\mathcal{H}^\ast$ and $\mathcal{G}$ are closed under an increasing, convex and nonconstant transform anchoring at zero: